Smithsonian/Osprey/README.md

  * [osprey](osprey) - Python3 tool that runs a series of checks on folders.
 Results are written to a Postgres database.
  * [dashboard](dashboard) - R/Shiny dashboard that reads the Postgres database and displays the results.

+A Quality Control component is being built under [qc](qc) for visual inspection of the images.

+The database schema is in [database](database).